-For all of you bravely donning the chef hat this Thanksgiving, this Orange Sage Turkey Brine is here to make your feast prep a breeze.
+For all of you bravely donning the chef hat this Thanksgiving, this turkey brine is here to make your prep a breeze.
 Soaking your bird in this salty brine is going to do so much good, tenderizing the meat and adding herbaceous flavor with subtle sweet citrus.

 Are you the lucky one hosting the fam this holiday?
-Is it your first?
+Is it your first time?
 Or maybe you’re looking to cook your bird for a pre-thanksgiving Friendsgiving.
-Be it your first or your thirtieth, lemme let you in on my little secret – brine yo’ bird
+Be it your first or your thirtieth, lemme let you in on my little secret – brine yo’ bird!

 What is a turkey brine?